top of page

 + Biography

 She began her career as a museum professional in Paris but it is only in 2016 that she started her own practice with collages.
-She took pieces of classic paintings she studied and worked with for many years to create feminist analog pieces.
-Influenced by artists like Sherrie Levine or the Guerrilla Girls she wants to be part of a movement for the re-feminization of art history.
+Appropriating the classical paintings she had studied and worked with for many years, she creates feminist analog works.
+Influenced by artists such as Sherrie Levine and the Guerrilla Girls, she seeks to contribute to an ongoing movement toward the re-feminization of art history.

-In 2017, she moved to Los Angeles and found a new source of imagery in plentiful religious magazines.
-Growing up Catholic, Louise Leathers saw this religion as a system of oppression since childhood but the internal American fight with the temptation of theocracy only comforted her in her radical anti-religious views.
-She started therefore to create new provocative and Blasphemous series freeing her characters from the dogma.
-The Mary series thus depicts scenes of the Nativity where Jesus becomes piles of sex toys and contraceptives of all kinds.
+In 2017, she moved to Los Angeles and found an abundant new source of imagery in religious magazines.
+Having grown up Catholic, Louise Leathers has long perceived this religion as a system of oppression, but the internal American fight with the temptation of theocracy only comforted her in her radical anti-religious views.
+She began to develop new provocative and blasphemous series, freeing her characters from dogma.
+While the Mary series reimagines scenes of the Nativity, transforming the figure of Jesus into piles of sex toys and contraceptives of all kinds, her more recent assemblages use these figures to interrogate and challenge contemporary political power structures.

 Her work can now be found in private collections in Europe.